fkie-cad/TOP-Android/README.md

 ## Exploitation via TOP

-The case study on exploitation using TOP is based on the [`PoCMterpModule` in $E^2VA$](https://github.com/fkie-cad/eeva/blob/main/damnvulnerableapp/app/src/main/java/com/damnvulnerableapp/vulnerable/modules/PoCMterpModule.java). `PoCMterpModule` provides a *Write - What - Where* and *Read - What - Where* condition and thus fulfills the majority of assumptions made by TOP.
+The case study on exploitation using TOP is based on [`PoCMterpModule`](https://github.com/fkie-cad/eeva/blob/main/damnvulnerableapp/app/src/main/java/com/damnvulnerableapp/vulnerable/modules/PoCMterpModule.java) in $E^2VA$. `PoCMterpModule` provides a *Write - What - Where* and *Read - What - Where* condition and thus fulfills the majority of assumptions made by TOP.

 Goal of this case study is to show that chaining TOP gadgets is possible.
 Therefore, all gadgets chained are *NOP gadgets*, i.e. of the form `throw v0`.
 More complex computations like setting up a socket connection should be possible, because $E^2VA$ uses network `Socket`s.
 However, finding a target method with reachable, suitable gadgets is an involved and tedious process.